 This category is weighted at 10% on the CLDF.
-Employee received zero (0) points in this area and contends that the CLDF did not account for his significant contributions to the school with respect to the success of his students and his classroom management skills.
-Employee has provided no credible evidence that may bolster his score in this area.
+Employee received zero (0) points in this area and contends that the CLDF did not account for his significant contributions to the school.
+Employee submits that she was not required to have extensive interaction with the students except during IEP; explaining that what was generally required and how she was held accountable during the RIF process were two different criteria.
+This category evaluates any clear, significant contributions made by employees, above what would normally be expected of an employee in his or her competitive level.
+Employee has not provided any credible supplemental evidence suggesting that she should have earned a higher score in this category.
 With respect to significant relevant contributions, accomplishments, or performance, I find that in this matter, I will not substitute my judgment for that of the Principal of Transition as it relates to the score he accorded to Employee and his colleagues in the instant matter.